radicle-dev/radicle-upstream/FUNDING.md

 - A local ganache instance

-  Ganachi provides a local Ethereum RPC client for testing and development.
+  Ganache provides a local Ethereum RPC client for testing and development.
 The Radicle Contracts are deployed to this instance.
 Here, we also set an initial balance of the account we choose for development purposes.